johnther3ap3r/Intro-Grid-Simulations-Swift3/P02-Forest-Fire/content.md

 <!--  -->

 > [action]
-> Now if the tile we encounter in `update` is 🔥 _and_ it hasn't been extinguished, let's call this function for all 8 of its neighbors.
-Remember, since we check for bounds in `spreadFire`, you won't have to check if you're out of range in `update`!
+> Now if the tile we encounter in `update` is 🔥 _and_ it hasn't been extinguished, let's call this function for all of its neighbors, using the results from the `getNeighborPositions()` function we wrote!

 <!--  -->